okeeffed/cheat-sheets/Machine-Learning/ML-Random-Forest-Regression.md

 ## PYTHON

 This is the last regression model.
+If you understand decision tree regression, you'll understand random forest.